Applications & Transcript Evaluation

 2. UHCOP Supplemental Application and $100 Supplemental application Fee

-4. syllabi and catalog course descriptions (submitted through PharmCAS in the Program Materials Section under Documents for the specific courses you hope to use for meeting prerequisite courses
+4. Syllabi and catalog course descriptions submitted through PharmCAS in the Program Materials Section under Documents for the specific courses you hope to use for meeting prerequisite courses

 University of Houston College of Pharmacy Office of Admissions

 Applicants will be contacted by email for final official evaluation results.
 Applicants uncertain of whether or not international coursework would satisfy prerequisites are encouraged to complete domestic courses to meet prerequisites in a timely fashion.